scovitz/CS-230-NMD-OpenCap-Classification/README.md

 1. Install the [(mini)conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) or [mamba](https://mamba.readthedocs.io/en/stable/installation/mamba-installation.html) Python environment manager.

-2. Open a terminal in the directory where you wish to download the code.
+2. Open a terminal and navigate to an empty working directory where you will download the code and data.
 Clone the GitHub repository and enter it:

 3. Initialize the conda environment for the repository and install all necessary dependencies:

 ```
+cd [path_to_empty_working_directory]
 git clone https://github.com/stanfordnmbl/opencap-fshd-dm-analysis.git
 cd opencap-fshd-dm-analysis
 conda env create -f environment.yml -n opensim-nmd